cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## Identity

 As part of services an identity often needs to be specified.
-In addition, such persons are often part of groups and have roles within these groups.
+In addition, such persons [@www-eduperson] are often part of groups and have roles within these groups.
 Thus, four important terms related to the identity are distinguished as follows:

 * User: The information identifying the profile of a person